stick-y-notes/stickynotes/README.md

 - 📋 Copy note content to clipboard
 - ⚡ Fast and lightweight
 - 🔒 Privacy-focused (all data stays on your device)
+- 🔐 no lock in, export your notes and open in other apps

 ---